omarbakeer/trello-app/README.md

 you can run the app using the following script:

+`npm install`
+then
-### `npm start`
+ `npm start`

-So here I've defined the core functionality of adding new lists and new cards, and editing the card text.
+So here I've defined the core functionality of
+- adding new lists
+- add new cards
+- edit card text

-Also I kept the state stored in localStorage for persistency
+- keep state stored in localStorage for persistency

-while you asked to commit to the 4 hours time interval to be working on this task, I honestly took 3

-more hours to get it to the current state
+*while you asked to commit to the 4 hours time interval to be working on this task, I honestly took 3 more hours to get it to the current state.*

+so the implementation is based on the request of not using any extra module, I used both `useReducer` and `context API` to mimic the redux state management system.

+if I had more time I would have completed:
+- moving card between lists
+- enhanced the user experience
+- add more test cases to add confidence